stefs/bittorrent-analyzer/result/README.md

 This are the files used for chapter 4 *Evaluation*.

 * Files VM1: `2015-08-30_20-34-06_faui1-246*`
   The tracker requestor thread of torrent 6 crashed after four hours due to an invalid tracker response.
 The exception is printed below.
-Despite this, the analysis was successfull and can be used excluding torrent 6.
+Despite this, the analysis was successfull and can be used when excluding torrent 6.
 At the end, the analysis had to be shutdown with multiple Ctrl+C, since the program tries to wait for all tracker threads.
-The resulting SQLite journal file was removed using the SQLite vacuum command.
+The resulting SQLite journal file was resolved using `sqlite3 2015-08-30_20-34-06_faui1-246.sqlite vacuum`.

         Exception in thread Thread-6:
         Traceback (most recent call last):